|

 Research-As-Therapy

-The reason I'm telling you this is because of an interesting side-finding that came from this study, not directly connected with the main purpose of the project.
+The reason I'm telling you this is because of an interesting side-finding that came from this study, not directly connected to the main purpose of the project.
 This finding was about the role of the research method on the course of change.

-It was clear that the majority of positive changes were taking place because of the effective work the couples were doing in marriage counselling.
-However, all of the couples indicated that their involvement in the research interviews was also part of their overall change process they were going through.
+It was clear that the majority of positive changes were taking place because of the effective work that the couples were doing in marriage counselling.
+However, all of the couples indicated that their involvement in the research interviews played a role in their overall change process.

-I specifically did not feed back to the therapists what I was learning because I didn't want them to be influenced by the findings.
+I specifically chose not to tell the therapists what I was learning because I didn't want them to be influenced by the findings.
 I also made it clear to the couples that my intention was not to do "therapy" with them.
-However, the research method itself—in-depth interviews about the process of change from the couples' perspective—still ended up being therapeutic, not just research.
+However, the research method itself—detailed interviews with couples about how and why changes were happening from their perspective—still ended up being therapeutic for the couples.
+In other words, the research method was also part of the therapy.

-- Helped the couples to “detach” from their issues and discuss what was happening in their relationship with less emotional volatility or intensity, and
+3. Helped the couples to “detach” from their issues and discuss what was happening in their relationship with less emotional volatility or intensity, and

 Client-Directed, Outcome-Oriented Feedback